deuspaul/AgenticAiForDevSecOps/lab1.md

     ![image](./images/lab1/modelplayground2.png)
     <br/>

-    !!!
-Notice Notice how Codestral is a lot faster in this case, but less detailed than
+    📝 **Note:** Notice how Codestral is a lot faster in this case, but less detailed than

     <br/>